DataDog/integrations-extras/docontrol/README.md

 ### Use Datadog actions in DoControl's workflows

-You need to create a Datadog API key and an application key to use as input parameters for Datadog actions in DoControl.
+You must create a Datadog API key and an application key to use as input parameters for Datadog actions in DoControl.

 #### Create an API key in Datadog